 Home

 Welcome!
-I am an anthropological archaeologist and archaeobotanist with interests in food production systems, historical ecology, niche construction, and social change.
+I am an anthropological archaeologist and archaeobotanist with interests in food production systems, historical ecology, niche construction, social change, archaeological pedagogy, and public archaeology.
 I am an Assistant Professor of Anthropology at the University of Arkansas at Little Rock.